 Getting Started: 5 Tips for Creating an Effective Email Marketing Strategy

 A comprehensive email marketing strategy consists of a lot of moving parts and resulting to-dos.
-At any given point, you may be prioritising tasks such as campaign brainstorming, finalising design, copywriting, and gaining approvals before pushing that send button.
+At any given point, you may be prioritising tasks such as campaign brainstorming, finalising the design, copywriting, and gaining approvals before pushing that send button.
 So where do you begin when trying to create an email strategy?

 Whether you’re starting from scratch or salvaging a program that’s lost its way, the following tips can help power your strategy so that your email program is time well spent, with a measurable return.